-I then said that with all of the information that was being gathered by the TSU/BCI there must have been some form of intelligence record created for each piece of information thus That is I felt it was an available inference that files would of been created within the BCI on His Honour if His Honour had been mentioned in any information gathered by the I asked Superintendent Drew to make inquiries to ascertain whether any such records exist and if so to obtain He felt that if any records had existed that they would have destroyed.
-However he undertook to make the inquiries.
+I then said that with all of the information that was being gathered by the TSU/BCI there must have been some form of intelligence record created for each piece of information thus That is I felt it was an available inference that received. files would of been created within the BCI on His Honour if His Honour had been mentioned in any information gathered by the BCI/TSU.
+I asked Superintendent Drew to make inquiries to ascertain whether any such records exist and if so to obtain He felt that if any records had existed that they would same. have been destroyed.
+However he undertook make to the inquiries.

-then mentioned the evidence of Egge before the Stewart concerning the Milton Morris allegation. particular I mentioned Egge's statement that following the interception of a telephone conversation between His Honour and Morgan Ryan, wherein it was suggested that His Honour had set up a meeting between Morgan Ryan and Milton Morris on the steps of Parliament House, the BCI/TSU had staked out the steps observe said meeting.
+I then mentioned the evidence of Egge before the Stewart Commission concerning the Morris Milton allegation.
+In particular I mentioned Egge's statement that following the interception of a telephone conversation between His Honour and Morgan Ryan, wherein it was suggested that His Honour had set up a meeting between Morgan Ryan and Milton Morris on the steps of Parliament House, the BCI/TSU had staked out the steps to observe said meeting.
 I asked for all of the records of the BCI/TSU relevant to any such inquiry.
-I asked whether stakeout might have been done by the Observation Squad, the BCI itself, or some other organisation and asked that all relevant records be checked.
+I asked whether any stakeout might have been done by the Observation Squad, the BCI itself, or some other organisation and asked that all relevant records be checked.
 Superintendent Drew undertook to make those inquiries.

 I also asked for all of the running sheets of the BCI/TSU for the period 1978 to 82 at least.
 Superintendent Drew believed that these had been destroyed by Mr Blisset in the early 1980's following the disclosure about the existence of The Age tapes.
 However he undertook to make inquiries to see whether any of the running sheets still existed.
-I then turned to the matters disclosed in the second chapter of the second volume of the Stewart Commission Report.
-I asked whether any investigation had been carried out into any of the allegations raised by Stewart.
-Superintendent Drew told me that a Task Force had been established to thoroughly investigate all of the allegations.
-That Task Force headed is bу Detective Superintendent Its establishment was delayed by Justice Stewart in Stephenson. handing over the relevant information, but now appears to be in All of the Stewart information is being fed into understand that Ι police have begun inquiries.
-Highest priority is the Cessna Milner Matter. high on the list is the alleged involvement of His Honour, Ryan, Saffron, the Yuens, and police in the Dixon Street Casinos It will also appear that some further investigation has been conducted into the Lowe and Shaw attempt to influence Superintendent Drew indicated that nothing had come of this investigation.
-Superintendent Drew then introduced me to Detective Superintendent Stephenson and told Superintendent Stephenson that he was to co-operate fully with our inquiry. from what Superintendent Drew told me Commission will have full access to the ongoing investigations by the NSW Police into the various allegations raised by Justice I intend meeting with Superintendent Stephenson at some date in the not too distant future, when the NSW Police inquiries have achieved some headway.
+I then turned to the matters disclosed in the second chapter of the second volume of the I asked whether any investigation Stewart Commission Report. had been carried out into any of the allegations raised by Superintendent Drew told me that a Task Force had been Stewart. established to thoroughly investigate all of the allegations.
+That Force is headed by Detective Superintendent Task Its establishment was delayed by Justice Stewart in Stephenson. handing over the relevant information, but now appears to be in All of the Stewart information is being fed into full swing. Ι understand that police have begun their computer and inquiries.
+Highest priority is the Cessna Milner Matter.
+Also high on the list is the alleged involvement of His Honour, Ryan, Saffron, the Yuens, and police in the Dixon Street Casinos It will also appear that some further investigation has matter. been conducted into the Lowe and Shaw attempt to influence Superintendent Drew indicated that nothing had come Lewington. of this investigation.
+Superintendent Drew then introduced me to Detective Superintendent Stephenson and told Superintendent Stephenson that he was to co-operate fully with our inquiry. Ι me that this from what Superintendent Drew told understand Commission will have full access to the ongoing investigations by the NSW Police into the various allegations raised by Justice Stewart.
+I intend meeting with Superintendent Stephenson at some date in the not too distant future, when the NSW Police inquiries have achieved some headway.